Radu Stroe

-Radu Stroe (born August 31, 1949) is a Romanian navigational engineer and politician.
-An independent, he was formerly a member of the National Liberal Party (PNL).
+Radu Stroe (31 August 1949 – 12 June 2025) was a Romanian navigational engineer and politician.
+An independent, he was once a member of the National Liberal Party (PNL).
 He was a member of the Romanian Chamber of Deputies for Maramureș County from 2000 to 2004, and sat in the Romanian Senate from 2004 to 2008, representing the same county.
 He returned to the Chamber in 2010, representing Bucharest, and started a new term in 2012, sitting for Ilfov County.
 In the Călin Popescu-Tăriceanu cabinet, he was Minister Delegate for the General Secretariat of the Government from 2006 to 2007.
 In Victor Ponta's first cabinet, he was Minister Delegate for Administration between August and December 2012, when he was promoted to Interior Minister.
 He resigned that post in January 2014.

-He was married to Victoria Stroe; the couple are now divorced.

-Biography
+Early life and education

-He was born in Osoi, Iași County, and in 1971 graduated from the Civilian Marine Institute in Constanţa, with a speciality in Navigational Engineering.
+Radu Stroe was born in Osoi, Iași County, and in 1971 graduated from the Civilian Marine Institute in Constanța, with a speciality in Navigational Engineering.
 In 1981, he received a law degree from the University of Bucharest.
-From 1972 to 1974, Stroe worked as a naval officer and navigational engineer at Navrom Constanţa.
+From 1972 to 1974, Stroe worked as a naval officer and navigational engineer at Navrom Constanța.
 From 1974 to 1985, he was in the Department of Marine Transport at the Ministry of Transport and Telecommunications, working as a principal engineer; he belonged to the Romanian Communist Party and was a Union of Communist Youth activist within the ministry.
 From 1985 to 1989, he was a principal engineer at the headquarters of the Danube-Bucharest Canal.